neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 Useful parameters and commands:

 `--preserve-database-files` to preserve pageserver (layer) and safekeer (segment) timeline files on disk after running a test suite.
 Such files might be large, so removed by default; but might be useful for debugging or creation of svg images with layer file contents.
+If `NeonEnvBuilder#preserve_database_files` set to `True` for a particular test, the whole `repo` directory will be attached to Allure report (thus uploaded to S3) as `everything.tar.zst` for this test.

 Let stdout, stderr and `INFO` log messages go to the terminal instead of capturing them:
 `./scripts/pytest -s --log-cli-level=INFO ...`